Date issued: 3 March 2021, Travel Health Advisory #17

 Depending on the virulence of the Human Coronaviruses, the most common transmission from an infected person to others would be through the air (coughing and sneezing), close personal contact (touching or shaking hands), touching an object or surface that an infected person has touched and then touching your mouth, nose, or eyes before washing your hands and, in some rare cases, via fecal contamination.

 The common Human Coronaviruses mainly present as mild to moderate upper respiratory tract illnesses similar to the common cold.
-Symptoms may include runny nose, cough, fever, sore throat, headache and may progress to pneumonia or bronchitis with shortness of breath and easy fatigability.
+Symptoms may include runny nose, cough, fever, sore throat, headache, loss of taste or smell, shortness of breath, and may progress to pneumonia or bronchitis with shortness of breath and easy fatigability.

-Diagnostic tests are normally performed only when a person is having more severe symptoms.
+There are several types of tests for this virus available.
 This would include serum PCR assay, nasal swab, broncho-alveolar lavage, sputum and sometimes stool samples.

 The above measures are effective against all infectious agents, including Influenza A and B (“the flu”), which sickens millions of individual worldwide and kills thousands each year.